stride3d/stride-docs/en/manual/scenes/entities/transform/world-units.md

 # World units

-This page describes the units used by Stride for transforming entities.
+This page describes the units used in Stride.

-## Position
+## Translation

 In Stride, 1 unit of translation is **1 meter**.